ewang2002/Winstreak.NET/README.md

 - Can avoid lobbies that may contain potential tryhard players.
 - Can figure out which teams to target first based on overall team statistics.

 Winstreak is not a mod.
+Winstreak is not an overlay.
 Winstreak is a standalone application that utilizes Minecraft's screenshot feature and tab menu to parse names.
 Winstreak *can* read from your Minecraft logs, but this is only to enhance your experience.
 Feel free to go through the source code.

 ## Technologies
 - C# Programming Language.